 The Civil Rights of Institutionalized Persons Act of 1980 ensures that the rights of persons in institutions are protected against unconstitutional conditions.
 Those confined in government institutions include persons with disabilities, the elderly in government-run nursing homes, and prisoners.

 In March of 1972, a group of parents, volunteer organizations, and individual residents at the Willowbrook State School for the Mentally Retarded filed a federal lawsuit against the State of New York and the administrators of the school to correct conditions at the school.
-At that time, Willowbrook had a population of 5,700 housed in 43 buildings.
-Officially 65% over capacity, it was the largest institution of its kind in the United States.
-Over 75% of the residents were profoundly or severely retarded and over half had been in Willowbrook for more than 20 years.
-Conditions for the residents at Willowbrook were hazardous to the health, safety and sanity of the residents.
-The residences were dirty, people didn't have clean clothes to wear, the plumbing didn't work, and there were not enough doctors and nurses to take care of them.
-During 8 months in 1972, there were over 1,300 reported incidents of injury, assaults or fights.
+Conditions for the residents at Willowbrook were hazardous to the health, safety and sanity of the residents: The residences were dirty, people didn't have clean clothes to wear, the plumbing didn't work, and there were not enough doctors and nurses to take care of them.
 The Deputy Commissioner of the New York State Department of mental Hygiene in charge of Willowbrook described the institution as a "major tragedy."
-The Civil Rights Division intervened in the lawsuit as amicus curiae (which means "friend of the court") to help the parents and others prove that the rights of the residents were being violated.
-After 3 years of court actions, all the parties to the lawsuit agreed on a settlement to correct the conditions at Willowbrook.
-It was, however, several years before everything that was wrong with Willowbrook was fixed.
+The Civil Rights Division intervened in the lawsuit as amicus curiae ("friend of the court") to help the parents and others prove that the rights of the residents were being violated.
+After three years of court actions, all the parties to the lawsuit agreed on a settlement to correct the conditions at Willowbrook.

 Americans with Disabilities